 130 hours of total student learning time made up from:

-a) 36 hours of contact over 12 weeks: made up of online lectures, conversation classes and structured activities; and
+a) 36 hours of contact over 12 weeks: made up of online general classes, conversation classes and structured activities; and

 b) 94 hours of independent student research, reading and writing.

 Alosh, M., Ahlan wa Sahlan: Functional Modern Standard Arabic for Beginners (Textbook), Yale University Press, New Haven and London, 2010.